The costs of professional training are in most cases easy to measure. Finding the value of training "returns," however is a challenge.

 Instead, evaluate an hour or two before course finish, at least.
 And, provide the evaluation exercise a time slot of its own in the agenda.
 Better still, if it's a multi-day course, evaluate early in the afternoon of the final day.
 As a result, there should be no incentive to hurry through the forms.

 Do Require Participants to Identify Themselves on Evaluation Forms.

 Should participant evaluation responses be anonymous?

 Some managers responsible for training believe that participants will respond more fully and more truthfully when they respond anonymously.
-Not surprisingly, there is a very large body of academic research designed to test that belief.
-And, certainly, some results of that research support that belief--at least when the response calls for self disclosure about personal behavior.
+Not surprisingly, there is a substantial body of academic research designed to test that belief.
+And, certainly, some results of that research support that belief--at least when the response calls for self-disclosure about personal behavior.

 - Is the only way the evaluation can contribute to employee performance reviews or counseling.